tbal999/darkroom-go/README.md

 # darkroom-go
-A simple text based dungeon crawler game (in go this time)
+A simple text based dungeon crawler game (in Golang this time)

 Makes use of structs, slices, functions, if, for & pointers.